Javon Hargrave: 2016

 The Steelers selected Hargrave in the third round (89th overall) of the 2016 NFL draft.

 On June 10, 2016, the Steelers signed him to a four-year, $3.114 million rookie contract with a $693,000 signing bonus.
 Hargrave was the last player of the Steelers' 2016 draft class to sign a contract with the Steelers.

 After competing with fellow nose tackle Daniel McCullers in training camp and the preseason, Hargrave won the starting job as the starting nose tackle to begin the 2016 season.

 He made his professional regular season debut during Steelers' season-opener at the Washington Redskins and helped them win 38–16.
 The following game, Hargrave made his first career start and recorded his first career tackle in a 24–16 victory over the Bengals.
 On November 20, 2016, Hargrave scored his first career NFL touchdown after Ryan Shazier stripped Cleveland Browns quarterback Josh McCown.
 During the Steelers' victory he recorded his first career sack on McCown and also finished with a tackle.
-The next game, Hargrave earned a season-high five combined tackles in the Steelers' 28–7 victory over the Indianapolis Colts.
+The next game, Hargrave five total tackles in the Steelers' 28–7 victory over the Indianapolis Colts.
 On December 4, 2016, he suffered a concussion during a victory over the New York Giants and was inactive the following game against the Buffalo Bills.
 He finished the season with 27 combined tackle (18 solo), two sacks, and one touchdown in 13 starts and 15 games.

 The Steelers received a playoff berth after finishing atop the American Football Conference (AFC) North with an 11–5 record.
 On January 8, 2017, Hargrave started his first career playoff game and recorded one tackle, as the Steelers routed the Miami Dolphins 30–12 in the AFC Wild Card Round.
 After defeating the Kansas City Chiefs in the Divisional Round, the Steelers went on to face the New England Patriots in the AFC Championship.
 Hargrave made five combined tackles as the Steelers lost 17–36 to the eventual Super Bowl LI Champions.

 2017

 Hargrave returned as the starting nose tackle to start the 2017 season after winning the job over Daniel McCullers and Roy Philon.
 He started the Steelers' season-opener against the Browns and made three solo tackles and sacked DeShone Kizer in the Steelers' 21–18 victory.
-On October 8, 2017, Hargrave recorded a career-high ten combined tackles in a 30–9 loss to the Jacksonville Jaguars.
+On October 8, 2017, Hargrave recorded a career-high ten total tackles in a 30–9 loss to the Jacksonville Jaguars.
 He finished the 2017 season with two sacks, 32 total tackles, one pass defended, and one forced fumble in 16 games and 12 starts.